backstage/backstage/.changeset/healthy-kids-mate.md

 '@backstage/create-app': patch
 ---

-Add .bsversion file
+Add .backstage-version file

-`@backstage/create-app` will create a new `.bsversion` file containing the version of `@backstage/create-app` that has been used for creating the application.
+`@backstage/create-app` will create a new `.backstage-version` file containing the version of `@backstage/create-app` that has been used for creating the application.